tracyjohnsonidz/devzone-articles/DevZone-Template.md

 This doesn't work that well
 > We're living the future so
 > the present is our past.
-{: .greyHighlight }

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.{: .greyHighlight }
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.{#identifier .greyHighlight}

-### Footnotes
+### Footnotes {#identifier .greyHighlight}
 Here's a sentence with a footnote. [^1]

 [^1]: This is the footnote.